 - Plan to be out of the home for at least three hours.

 - Consider hiring your own home inspector for a Pre-Listing Inspection.
-This will allow you to repair or replace any major issues, and prevent any surprises during the selling process.
+This will allow you to repair or replace any major issues found, and prevent any surprises during the selling process.

 Following these simple steps can help ensure you have a smooth inspection process.